 Acol (MH623v)

-This black-line drawing of the compound glyph for the personal name or ethnicity, Acol (“Shoulder,” "River Bend." or "An Acolhua," attested here as a man’s name), shows a profile view of a right arm.
+This black-line drawing of the compound Nahuatl hieroglyph for the personal name or ethnicity, Acol (“Shoulder,” "River Bend." or "An Acolhua," attested here as a man’s name), shows a profile view of a right arm.
 At the top of the arm, at the site of the shoulder (acolli) is where some water (atl) emerges.
-The water has a circular center with three or four short streams radiating out from the center.
+The water has a circular center with three or four short streams radiating out from the swirl.
 The streams here end in the usual droplets (sometimes seen as green stones), but no turbinate shells.

 Stephanie Wood

 The water can provide a phonetic indicator for the word acolli (shoulder), or it could have a semantic role if "river bend" is meant.
+But the name might actually have a meaning that is nothing to do with water or river bends, such as an ethnic label.

 Unlike the shoulders of the Codex Mendoza, in this glyph a bone is not protruding from the arm (at the site of the emerging water).